PrismaticFlower/swbf-unmunge/readme.md

 * [{fmt}](https://github.com/fmtlib/fmt)

 You want the 64-bit versions of these libraries.

 After you've installed vcpkg, you'll run the following command (in powershell) in the vcpkg directory:

-   .\vcpkg install fmt:x64-windows nlohmann-json:x64-windows tbb:x64-windows ms-gsl:x64-windows DirectXTex:x64-windows glm:x64-windows
+   PS> ***.\vcpkg install fmt:x64-windows nlohmann-json:x64-windows tbb:x64-windows ms-gsl:x64-windows DirectXTex:x64-windows glm:x64-windows***

 And... it's C++, you might have to fix some build errors.
 But hey, it works on my box!

 Otherwise things are going to be a bit more complicated if you're wanting to build it